Are you still using Excel to create tech packs? No surprise there.

 Ever browsed through their help and support?
 This is what the instructions look like just to insert page numbers on your worksheet.
 It’s 5 pages long!

 With Techpacker, all it takes is one click to generate a clear, detailed, and perfectly formatted Techpack PDF.

 Simply drag in your sketch images as is, add your material and measurement Cards - click one button and Voilà!

-- ● Labeled arrows to show where each number/letter designations is on your sketch.
+- Labeled arrows to show where each number/letter designations are on your sketch.